wildmildnull/macwheel-launch/README.md

 <p align="center">
 <img src="https://github.com/wildmildnull/simple-picture-host/blob/main/macwheel-launch-appIcon.png" alt="launch" title="luanch" width="256"/>
-<p align="center"><b>Launch</b> is a macOS Launch imitator written in pure Swift.</p>
+<p align="center"><b>MacWheel-Launch</b> is a macOS Launch imitator written in pure Swift.</p>
 <p align="center">
 </p>

 ### Screenshot
 ![图片描述](https://github.com/wildmildnull/simple-picture-host/blob/main/macwheel-launch.png)

-**macOS Launch** is a macOS App which is similar to built-in Launch in macOS, it gives you an alertnative to manage your applications.
-It has no animation, no full screen to occupy whole workspace when you pay attention to work, and also no scrolling workspace, everything is in front of you.
+**macwheel-launch** is a macOS App which is similar to built-in Launch in macOS, it gives you an alertnative to manage your applications.
+It has no animation, no full screen to occupy whole workspace when you pay attention to work, and also no scrolling workspace, every app is in front of you.

 ### Features

 - [x] Easy to learn for new learner
 - [x] A simple and plain window
-- [x] Lower footprint
 - [x] Support search, customized display rows
 - [x] Support open and redirect to app in Finder
+- [x] Lower footprint
+- [ ] Mark to favourite as needed
 - [ ] Dark mode support
-- [ ] Mark to favourite as needed
 - [ ] Group support
 - [ ] TBD